 Photo by Scott Cook

-Thanks to its broad-spectrum antimicrobial properties, silver has been used for medicinal purposes for at least six millenia, but medicinal silver use largely declined following the advent of antibiotics in the early 20th century.
+Thanks to its broad-spectrum antimicrobial properties, silver has been used for medicinal purposes for at least six millennia, but medicinal silver use largely declined following the advent of antibiotics in the early 20th century.
 With the rise of antibiotic-resistant pathogens in recent years, there has been a renewed interest in silver and silver-containing compounds as potential therapeutic alternatives.

 Chemistry professor Laurel Habgood and chemistry major Alyssa Malto ’21 set out to synthesize biologically active silver complexes using N-heterocyclic carbenes, each of which have different structural features that impact the shape, electronic properties, or charge distribution of the complex.
 Once the team synthesizes and characterizes all the target complexes, they’ll hand them off to their research collaborators for the next phase of the project, which involves analyzing the effect of the compounds on bacterial growth.